 Lunch Program: Lunch is also free for all students.
 A la carte items can be purchased if students want more.
 Only school lunches and sack lunches from home may be eaten in the cafeteria.
 In order to stay in compliance with the National School Lunch Program, students may not have food labeled from a restaurant.
-Carbonated beverages for students are prohibited.
+Carbonated beverages, and energy drinks for students are prohibited and will be taken up.
 Due to safety concerns and available space, students will not be permitted to have visitors for lunch.